samtam1118/EE399/HW4/README.md

 In this report, I present the computational results of two machine learning tasks: regression using a three-layer feedforward neural network and classification using a feedforward neural network on the MNIST dataset of handwritten digits.
 I use the PyTorch and sklearn libraries to implement and train the neural networks, and compare their performance to other machine learning models such as SVMs and decision trees.

 ### Regression using a three-layer feedforward neural network:
-I first fit the synthetic dataset X=np.arange(0,31) and Y=np.array([30, 35, 33, 32, 34, 37, 39, 38, 36, 36, 37, 39, 42, 45, 45, 41, 40, 39, 42, 44, 47, 49, 50, 49, 46, 48, 50, 53, 55, 54, 53]) to a three-layer feedforward neural network.
+First fit the synthetic dataset X=np.arange(0,31) and Y=np.array([30, 35, 33, 32, 34, 37, 39, 38, 36, 36, 37, 39, 42, 45, 45, 41, 40, 39, 42, 44, 47, 49, 50, 49, 46, 48, 50, 53, 55, 54, 53]) to a three-layer feedforward neural network.
 The neural network consists of an input layer with one neuron, a hidden layer with two neurons, and an output layer with one neuron.
 I use the ReLU activation function for the hidden layer and no activation function for the output layer.
 I train the neural network using the mean squared error loss function and the Adam optimizer with a learning rate of 0.01.
-We train the model for 1000 epochs and plot the predicted output against the true output.
+I train the model for 1000 epochs and plot the predicted output against the true output.
 ```
 Epoch [100/1000], Loss: 131.0033
 Epoch [200/1000], Loss: 4.7474